-1 For the text of a declaration, reservation or statement see section III.

-2 The Convention has been extended by Netherlands to:

-Suriname, Netherlands Antilles21 September 196720 November 1967Aruba (with effect from 1 January 1986)--

-The Netherlands Antilles has ceased to exist as an autonomous country within the Kingdom of the Netherlands with effect from 10 October 2010.
-Since that date, the Kingdom of the Netherlands consists of four autonomous countries: The Netherlands (European part and Caribbean part), Aruba, Curaçao and Sint Maarten.
-For more details see footnote 4, in section II of SOLAS 1974..
-The Convention applies as follows:

-3 The Convention has been extended by the United Kingdom to:

-er 1975 9 September 1975 76 18 March 1976
+FAL 1965 (cont'd) - 190 - Zambia (accession) 14 December 1965 5 March 1967 Number of Contracting States: 125 1 For the text of a declaration, reservation or stateme nt see section III.
+2 The Convention has been extended by Netherlands to: Suriname, Netherlands Antilles Aruba (with effect from 1 January 1986) The Netherlands Antilles has ceased to exist as with effect from 10 October 2010.
+Since that da countries: The Netherlands (European part and Ca see footnote 4, in section II of SOLAS 1974 Th The Netherlands (European part) Caribbean part of the Netherlands Aruba Curaçao Sint Maarten te, the Kingdom of the Netherlands c aribbean part), Aruba, Curaçao and Sir onsists of four autonomous 3 The Convention has been extended by the United Kingdom to: Hong Kong 24 September 1970 24 September 1970 4 The Convention has been extended by the United S Puerto Rico, Guam, Panama Canal Zone,) Virgin Islands, American Samoa,) Trust Territory of the Pacific Islands) tates to: 9 September 1975 9 September 1975 Midway Islands, Wake Island, Johnston Island 18 March 1976 18 March 1976